AestheticDreamsAI/PiperLing/README.md

 # PiperLing

 PiperLing is a powerful open-source interpreter AI based on Piper TTS, Ollama (LLama3), and C#.
-Designed to provide simple and fast real-time speech translation and synthesis. **Note: PiperLing is designed for Windows only.**
+Designed to provide simple and fast real-time speech translation and synthesis.

 ## Features